anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 `[third source="file" id="/tmp/readme.txt" section=""]`

-It hast to be a static file for security reasons.
+It has to be a static file for security reasons.
 For example, if you read the .php file, it will NOT process it, rather read its contents only.
 Your can contain valid HTML data, css and javascripts.

 = Example: Accessing database - Expand it yourself =